yogesh8177/Player-Service/README.md

 1. Create `.env` file based on env.example file
 1. `docker-compose up -d`
 1. `docker-compose logs -f web` to follow logs for web service (its a monolith for now, will transition it into microservices as per the diagram).
+1. UI can be accessed via `http://localhost`.
+Make sure web service is up and listening on port `5001` before making any api requests.
 1. `docker-compose down` to stop the service.

 > Note: You might need to run `sudo docker-compose up -d` or run using account having appropriate permissions if you encounter operation not permitted/allowed error from mongodb driver